-I CERTIFY that this list has been revised by me, and that it is, to the best of my knowledge, information and belief, a true and correct list of the persons who are liable to serve in Montserrat as common jurors, and that such, and such only, of the said persons as are also liable to serve as special jurors, are, in the said list, distinguished as such in the prescribed manner.
+I, CERTIFY that this list has been revised by me, and that it is, to the best of my knowledge, information and belief, a true and correct list of the persons who are liable to serve in Montserrat as common jurors, and that such, and such only, of the said persons as are also liable to serve as special jurors, are, in the said list, distinguished as such in the prescribed manner.

-MAGISTRATE
+Dated this day of, 20

+Magistrate

 FOURTH SCHEDULE

-(Section 16(1))
+$(Section \ 16(1))$

 PRELIMINARY PANEL

+For the sitting of the High of, 2 Court to be held on the20 day

 Name of Juror Whether taken from last Preliminary Panel or direct from Jurors' Register Whether impanelled and if not, why not

+Dut D.D.
+Confort Durling in a D1 1 I D . ,

-\ Put P.P. for last Preliminary Panel and J.R. for Jurors' Register.
+Put P.P. for last Preliminary Panel and J.R. for Jurors' Register.